 - St Andrews church Kolkata

-- Cathedral of the most holy rosary
+- Cathedral of the holiest rosary

-- St John church
+- St John Church

 - Metcalfe hall

 - Postal Museum

 - RBI coin museum